sawmon71293/oldPhonePad/README.md

 This is to practice C# and write proper test cases.

-- to show the characters according to the numbers in pad phone.
+- To show the characters corresponding to the numbers entered on a phone keypad.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>